gurnec/btcrecover/docs/INSTALL.md

         curl https://bootstrap.pypa.io/get-pip.py | sudo python

-### PyCrypto ###
+### PyCryptodome ###

-PyCrypto is not strictly required for any wallet, however it offers a 20x speed improvement for wallets that tag it as recommended in the list above.
+PyCryptodome is not strictly required for any wallet, however it offers a 20x speed improvement for wallets that tag it as recommended in the list above.

 ##### Windows #####

-Download and run the PyCrypto 2.6 installer for Python 2.7, either the 32-bit version or the 64-bit version to match your version of Python.
-This is either `PyCrypto 2.6 for Python 2.7 32bit` or `PyCrypto 2.6 for Python 2.7 64bit` available here: <http://www.voidspace.org.uk/python/modules.shtml#pycrypto>
+To install PyCryptodome on Windows, you can simply do it with:

+    pip install pycryptodome

+If you don't have pip installed, you can read the instructions here: <https://pip.pypa.io/en/stable/installing/>

+**Note:** PyCryptodome is a forked and enhanced version of the now inactive PyCrypto package.
+So it is best to not have both installed at the same time.
+If you had installed PyCrypto earlier, you can uninstall it with:

+    pip uninstall pycrypto

+You can do this before installing PyCryptodome, so these do not interfere.

 ##### Linux #####

-Many distributions include PyCrypto pre-installed, check your distribution’s package management system to see if it is available (it is often called “python-crypto”).
+Many distributions include PyCryptodome pre-installed, check your distribution’s package management system to see if it is available (it is often called “python-crypto”).
 If not, try installing it from PyPI, for example on Debian-like distributions (including Ubuntu), if this doesn't work:

     sudo apt-get install python-crypto

 then try this instead:

     sudo apt-get install python-pip
+    sudo pip install pycryptodome

+**Note:** PyCryptodome is a forked and enhanced version of the now inactive PyCrypto package.
+So it is best to not have both installed at the same time.
+If you had installed PyCrypto earlier, you can uninstall it with:

-    sudo pip install pycrypto
+    sudo pip uninstall pycrypto

+You can do this before installing PyCryptodome, so these do not interfere.

 ##### OS X #####